The International Centre is hosting a weekly conversation group for international students during the summer and all students are welcome.

 Housing and Accommodations

-One of the first things you need to think about when you are coming to the University of Manitoba is where you are going to live and how to arrange it.
-Review the information below to make an informed choice on what housing option is best for you.
-Many first year undergraduate students live in residence and most upper year and graduate students live off campus in rental properties or with family.
+One of the first things you need to think about before you come to the University of Manitoba is where you are going to live and how you will arrange it.

 It’s always important to think about being a good neighbour, whether you’re living in residence, a homestay placement, an apartment or a house.
 This means keeping the noise you and your guests make to a reasonable level, keeping shared spaces tidy and clean and keeping open lines of communication with people with whom you’re sharing space.